Actions of Ore extensions and growth of polynomial $H$-identities: Introduction

+As we have mentioned above, the proofs in all previous papers~\cite{AljaGia, AljaGiaLa, GiaLa, ASGordienko8, ASGordienko11, ASGordienko12, Karasik} worked only in the case when the Jacobson radical $J(A)$ was an $H$-submodule or $A$ was $H$-simple itself.
 In the current article we do not assume that the Jacobson radical of $A$ is $H$-invariant, replacing the Wedderburn~--- Mal'cev theorem by its weak analog (Lemma~\ref{LemmaWeakWedderburnMalcevHRad}) which still makes it possible to transfer the computations to $H$-simple algebras.
-In Theorem~\ref{TheoremHmodHRadAmitsur} we show that Conjecture~\ref{ConjectureAmitsurBahturin} can be reduced to the existence of an $H$-polynomial which is an polynomial non-identity and has sufficiently many alternations.
-More precisely, we prove that if $H$ is a unital associative algebra, $A$ is a finite dimensional associative algebra with a generalized $H$-action, $J^H(A)$ is its maximal nilpotent $H$-invariant ideal and $A/J^H(A)$ is the direct sum of $H$-simple algebras satisfying Property (*) (see Section~\ref{SectionGenHid}), then there exists integer $\PIexp^H(A)$.
+In Theorem~\ref{TheoremHmodHRadAmitsurPIexpHBdimB} we show that Conjecture~\ref{ConjectureAmitsurBahturin} can be reduced to the existence of an $H$-polynomial which is a polynomial non-identity and has sufficiently many alternations.
+More precisely, we prove that if $H$ is a unital associative algebra, $A$ is a finite dimensional associative algebra with a generalized $H$-action, $J^H(A)$ is its maximal nilpotent $H$-invariant ideal, and $A/J^H(A)$ is a direct sum of $H$-simple algebras satisfying Property (*) (see Section~\ref{SectionPropertyStar}), then there exists integer $\PIexp^H(A)$.
 In other words, the analog of Amitsur's conjecture is a consequence of Property (*) and the $H$-invariant analog of the Wedderburn~--- Artin Theorem.

-The $H$-invariant analog of the Wedderburn~--- Artin Theorem holds for all finite dimensional $H$-module algebras for any Hopf algebra~$H$ \cite[Theorem 1.1]{SkryabinHdecomp}, \cite[Lemma 4.2]{SkryabinVanOystaeyen} (see also Lemma~\ref{LemmaHSemiSimpleIsUnital} below), however there exist finite dimensional algebras with a generalized $H$-action, namely semigroup graded algebras, where it does not hold~\cite[Example 4]{ASGordienko13}.
+The $H$-invariant analog of the Wedderburn~--- Artin Theorem holds for all finite dimensional $H$-module algebras for any Hopf algebra~$H$ \cite[Theorem 1.1]{SkryabinHdecomp}, \cite[Lemma 4.2]{SkryabinVanOystaeyen} (see also Lemma~\ref{LemmaHSemiSimpleIsUnital} below), however there exist finite dimensional algebras with a generalized $H$-action, namely semigroup graded algebras, where it does not hold~\cite[Example~4]{ASGordienko13}.